ABHAYKumar012/Stocks-Prediction-WebApp/README.md

 - fbprophet
 - plotly

-You can install the required libraries using pip:
+You can install and run code :

 ```bash
 conda create -n stock_forecast python=3.9